Base Erosion and Profit Shifting

 - enhance the effectiveness of dispute resolution (Action 14)

-As a member of the Inclusive Framework the Isle of Man is committed to implementing the four minimum standards and further details of how this will be achieved can be found at the links below.
+As a member of the Inclusive Framework the Isle of Man committed to implementing the four minimum standards and further details of how this was achieved can be found at the links below.

 Further information on BEPS and copies of each of the OECDs reports into each action can be found on OECD's BEPS Action page.